mvciekzvbek/Front-Trends-2017/README.md

 <a name="maciej"></a>
 # Maciej Ceglowski (Yahoo, Twitter, Otworz ksiązke): Legends of the Ancient Web
-Presentation about past and future of web.
+Presentation about past and future of the web.
 Maciej said that web is like vicious circle: what has been will be again.
 In the last couple of years, frontend development has become very complex: there are lots of technologies and frameworks to master.
 Computers move fast.
 It's happened before, and will happen again.

 There was few information about radio history, because like internet now radio brought people closer.